All Episodes

 But it's the assumption that we're all children.

-The reason why a snowstorm that hasn't even started will be called historic is because that level of crisis fulfills the liberal need to run in and protect and control and illustrate they know best.
+The reason why a snowstorm that hasn't even started will be called historic is because that level of crisis fulfills the liberal need to run in and protect and control and illustrate they know best and all that.

 As far as the media and everything is concerned now, everything Obama and de Blasio do is historic.